 - Short-term loss of newly learned skills, such as toilet training

 - Change in how your child sleeps, such as sleeping more than usual or waking during the night

 How is a head injury diagnosed?

-Your child's healthcare provider will ask about the injury and your child's symptoms.
-Your child may need a neuro exam to check his brain function.
-Your child's healthcare provider will check how your child's pupils react to light.
-He will check your child's memory, hand grasp, and balance.
+- Your child's healthcare provider will ask about the injury and your child's symptoms.
+Your child may need an exam to check his or her brain function.
+Your child's provider will check how your child's pupils react to light.
+His or her memory, hand grasp, and balance will also be checked.

 How is a head injury treated?

 Your child may be given medicine to decrease pain.
 Other treatments may depend on how severe your child's head injury is.

 The following list of medications are in some way related to or used in the treatment of this condition.